azdavis/azdavis.net/posts/en/define-pl-02.md

   {\lambda (x: \tau) \ e \ \mathsf{val}}
 $$

-Application expression first step the function expression, then once it's a value step the argument to a value as well:
+For application expressions, we first step the function expression.
+Then, once it's a value, we step the argument to a value as well:

 $$
 \frac